Margarete Bause

 Margarete Bause (born 19 January 1959) is a German politician of Alliance 90/The Greens.
 She was a member of the Landtag of Bavaria from 1986 to 1990 and from 2003 to 2017 before serving as a member of the Bundestag from 2017 until 2021, where she was her parliamentary group's spokeswoman for human rights and humanitarian aid.

 Early life and education

 Margarete Bause was born in Wertheim.
-After passing the Abitur in Landsberg, she studied German studies, political science and sociology at the University of Munich.
+After passing the Abitur in Landsberg, she studied German studies, political science and sociology at LMU Munich.